aniruddhamadhava/RU-Gravitational-Lensing/README.md

 # Fall-2022/Spring-2023-Research

 This repository contains the files/code necessary for the analysis done in the Fall 2022/Spring 2023 research.
-The following packages/codes are required:
+The following packages/codes are required (packages necessary only for data extraction are marked by "DE"):

 * numpy
 * scipy
 * pygravlens
+* shapely
+* illustris_python (DE)
+* astropy
+* scipy

 Abstract: